Genus Micropyxidiella Tarnawski and Lara, 2015

 Micropyxidiella edaphonis Tarnawski and Lara, 2015

-Diagnosis: Very small testate amoebae (length: 8-10 µm; width: 5-6 µm), with an ovoid transparent test, comparable to the related species Ovulinata parva.
+Diagnosis: Very small testate amoebae (length: 8-10 µm; width: 5-6 µm), with an ovoid transparent test, comparable to the related species Ovulina parva.
 These organisms were most often associated to organic particles, presumably feeding on bacteria.
 Shell with a pointed end, reminding of certain members of genus Difflugia such as D. acuminata, clearly visible under scanning electron microscopy, but not under light microscopy.
 Nucleus of about 2 µm.

-Ecology: soil.
+Ecology: Soil.
 Type locality: Organisms were collected from a forest litter sample taken near Les Ponts de Martel, 47◦00’N 6◦44’E, Switzerland.